GEOG 1005 - Social Science Techniques I

-WORKLOAD – STRUCTURED LEARNING TOTAL HOURS 1 x 1-hour online teaching/learning per week 12 hours per semester 1 x 2-hour computer workshop per week 22 hours per semester WORKLOAD – SELF-DIRECTED LEARNING TOTAL HOURS 6 hours reading per week 72 hours per semester 2 hours research per week 24 hours per semester 2 hours assignment preparation per week 24 hours per semester TOTAL = 160 hours per semester
+WORKLOAD – STRUCTURED LEARNING TOTAL HOURS 1 x 1-hour lecture per week 12 hours per semester 1 x 2-hour computer-based practical workshop per week 20 hours per semester WORKLOAD – SELF-DIRECTED LEARNING TOTAL HOURS 6 hours reading per week 72 hours per semester 2.5 hours research per week 30 hours per semester 2 hours assignment preparation per week 24 hours per semester TOTAL 158 hours per semester

 Learning Activities Summary

 Week 4 Analysis of CURF census data III;

 Quantitative and qualitative measurement;